* World shares near flat after ECB, BoE meetings

 "But by the same token he is growing increasingly convinced that the recovery is broadening and more sustainable, and he's got growing confidence that they can hit their inflation forecasts, so there is enough there to keep euro trapped in current ranges," Franulovich added.

-The dollar index, tracking the U.S. dollar against a basket of major currencies, rose 0.27 percent.
+The dollar index, tracking the greenback against a basket of major currencies, rose 0.04 percent.

-In Greece, 10-year government bond yields fell, touching its lowest in almost a decade on Thursday.
+In Greece, 10-year government bond yields fell, touching the lowest in almost a decade on Thursday.

-Earlier this month, Greece and its euro zone creditors earlier in December reached a preliminary agreement on reforms Athens needs to roll out under its bailout program, while economic data has proven stronger than anticipated.
+Earlier this month, Greece and its euro zone creditors reached a preliminary agreement on reforms Athens needs to roll out under its bailout program, while economic data has proven stronger than anticipated.

-(Reporting by Stephanie Kelly; Additional reporting by Ritvik Carvalho, Jemima Kelly, Fanny Potkin and Dhara Ranasinghe in London, Rama Venkat Raman in Bengaluru, and Richard Leong and Karen Brettell in New York; Editing by Bernadette Baum)
+(Reporting by Stephanie Kelly; Additional reporting by Jemima Kelly, Fanny Potkin, Dhara Ranasinghe, Helen Reid, Julien Ponthus in London, Rama Venkat Raman and Sruthi Shankar in Bengaluru, and Richard Leong and Karen Brettell in New York; Editing by Bernadette Baum and Nick Zieminski)